MarlyKhoury/soundgame/README.md

 # soundgame
-### Hi there, I'm Marly 👋

-## I'm a self-taught Web Developer who is still learning!!

-- ⚡ Check out below a small explanation of the game
+## ⚡ Check out below a small explanation of the game
 <br/>

 ### GAME INITIAL STATE: